 Hello and thank you for visiting.
-Yes, I really am John Smith, a retired mathematics and statistics professor, and recovering academic.
-If you are aware of a 12-step program for this condition, please let me know.
+Yes, I really am John Smith, proud father and grandfather, retired mathematics and statistics professor, and recovering academic.
 My current position is that of unpaid sherpa spouse for my wonderful wife and partner in mischief, Sherry Smith.
-Sherry paints and I carry painting gear.
+She paints and I carry stuff.
 Sherry, also a retired educator, taught kindergarten and first grade for 28 years before leaving the classroom to pursue her love of painting and exploring our natural world.
-This has provided us the opportunity to travel much of the United States, Canada, Ireland and Scotland.
-I am near completion of the Facilitator Preparation Program with the Center for Courage and Renewal, which will allow me to serve as a Circle of Trust designing and facilitating retreats with a focus on aging and elderhood, while trying to kick-start a third act as a writer and storyteller.
+We have been provided with the opportunity to travel much of the United States, Canada, Mexico, Ireland and Scotland.
+Solo trips related to my academic career have taken me to Hamburg, Germany and the cloud forests and Pacific coast of Costa Rica.
+Either Wales or New Mexico will be next.

-Prior to my reentry into the academic world as a non-traditional student at the age of 48, my 1970s academic experience was that of a soccer player masquerading as a college student.
-This led to being a three-time college dropout, a national championship, and a three-day professional soccer career.
-I am still waiting for the check for those three days.
-Following the end of the “pretending I was a student” period, the door to the academy was slammed firmly shut.
-It was time to enroll in the school of life, or if you prefer, the school of hard knocks.
-A not exhaustive list of life experiences included stints as a soccer player, soccer coach, construction worker, warehouse dock worker, forklift driver, dishwasher, cook, waiter, barback, bartender, bouncer, bar manager, bar owner, real estate agent, real estate appraiser, mortgage loan officer, and who knows what else.
+Prior to my fourth reentry into the academic world as a non-traditional student, my 1970s academic experience was that of a soccer player masquerading as a college student.
+This led to being a three-time college dropout, a national champion, and a professional soccer player.
+My professional soccer career lasted all of three days when the team quickly went bankrupt.
+That was in 1978, I am still waiting for the paycheck.
+At the end of the “pretending I was a student” period, the door to the academy was slammed firmly shut.
+Ready or not, it was time to enroll in the school of life.
+A not exhaustive list of life experiences included stints as a soccer player, soccer coach, construction worker, warehouse dock worker, forklift driver, dishwasher, cook, waiter, barback, bartender, bouncer, bar manager, bar owner, real estate agent, real estate appraiser, mortgage loan officer, and other things I can’t remember.
 These experiences have left me with many, mostly true stories.
 The most important of my many jobs during these seasons of life was that of a single parent raising a young son.
-This was an interesting time where along with my job as the owner and general manager of a neighborhood pub, I found time to serve as the “room mom (representative)” for my son’s first grade class.
+This was an interesting time where along with my job as the owner and general manager of a neighborhood pub, I found time to serve as the “room mom” for my son’s first grade class.
+My son, Ryan, calls me on Mother’s Day and on Father’s day every year.

 “We shall not cease from exploration